 The Loop-Head Peninsula drive is not to be missed.
 Park at the very end of the peninsula at the Loophead Lighthouse car park and walk the open grassy areas.
 The cliffs offer some spectacular views up and down the coast and across to nearby Sampson’s Island shown above.

 In the 19th century, this small rocky outcrop could be accessed via a hoist assembled to a viewing platform extending from the mainland.
 Unfortunately, no such structure exists today.
 If you’re interested, you can read more on Kilkee’s Heritage.

 Don’t miss the 3.5 kilometres Kilkee Cliff Walk which tracks alongside the coastline.
 It’s a picturesque and easy trail.

 Cliffs of Moher

 Join the throngs to ogle at the mighty Cliffs of Moher.
 You won’t have Ireland’s most famous tourist attraction to yourself but as you skirt the cliff tops further from the car park the crowds gradually dwindle.

-Galway has the largest Gaelic speaking community in Ireland; known as the festival capital of Ireland and Galway county hosts the township with the longest name in all Ireland: Muckanaghederdauhaulia.
+Galway has the largest Gaelic speaking community in Ireland; known as the festival capital of Ireland and Galway county hosts the township with the longest name in all of Ireland: Muckanaghederdauhaulia.
 Wrap your lips around that one!

 Its structures include the castle, abbey, garden tea house and Ireland’s largest walled garden.
 We spent the good part of a day here soaking in the grandness of it all and filling our camera’s memory cards.

 Ireland Landscape Photography – That’s a Wrap